How do you help exceptional people tell exceptional stories? Here comes the science bit…

 Technical experts love talking about their area of deep technical expertise.
 And they’re actually very passionate about it.

-If you’d like to help some of your exceptional people tell exceptional stories, I’ve prepared a workhop sheet to talk you through how to do it.
+If you’d like to help some of your exceptional technical people become exceptional storytellers, I’ve prepared a workhop sheet to talk you through how to do it.
 To get a copy, please email me.

 And if you’d like to find out more about how we’ve helped create verbal brand guidelines, tone of voice workshops, and training for writers and non-writers in some of the best and most interesting companies in the world, get in touch and I’d be happy to answer your questions.